lunasec-io/lunasec/docs/blog/2022-05-24-pypi-ctx-package-compromised.md

   ~
 -->

-## PyPi package, `ctx`, compromised
+# Popular packages, `ctx` and `Phpass`, compromised

-After 7 years, the pypi package `ctx` received a version update.
-A malicious version of ctx was published under `0.2.2` as and update to the previous `0.1.2`.
-In this post we'll be reviewing the malicious code that was introduced.
+After 7 years, the Python package `ctx` on PyPi received a version update.
+A malicious version of `ctx` was published under `0.2.2` as an update to the previous `0.1.2`.

+In this post we'll be reviewing the malicious code that was introduced to both `ctx` and `Phpass`.

 <!--truncate-->